 Some of the bridges looked a little iffy.

 Our destination is the Heritage tree.

 This tree is HUGE.
 They don’t even know where the origin is.

 During the Vietnam War, the guerilla fighters of the Viet Cong lived in here.

 When we returned our bikes, it was time for a snack.
 Rob and I agreed to try the BBQ rat.
 Tam said that it was tasty.

 I thought that it would be like a chicken nugget so I popped it in my mouth.
 It was full of crunchy bones.
-I spent most my my time picking out the bones.
+I spent most of my time picking out the bones.
 It tasted like a cross between pork and chicken.
 Not bad!!

 We had a hot pot lunch.
-It kind of looked like fondue but one puts all the meat into the pot, then adds a huge basket of a various greens.
+It kind of looked like fondue but one puts all the meat into the pot, then adds a huge basket of various greens.

 Afterwards, we had some of these “chicken legs” for dessert.
 They were like chewy donuts.

 Typically, lunch is at 11:00 followed by a nap from 11:30 to 1:00.